gseth/ControlAltAI-Nodes/README.md

 For more details on these models, their capabilities, and licensing information, you can visit the <a href="https://blackforestlabs.ai/">Black Forest Labs website</a>

+## Apply ControlNet Node

+The Apply ControlNet Node is a placeholder node compatible with the Flux Sampler.
+ControlNet won't work at the moment.
+The ControlNets from XLabs AI are quite different, and their nodes use a transformer-based architecture. https://github.com/XLabs-AI/x-flux-comfyui

 ## License

 This project is licensed under the MIT License.